How Do I Win an Injury Insurance Claim?

 3. Demand Settlement:

-Typically, an injured victim will send off a letter to the responsible party demanding settlement for “XYZ” reasons (XYZ being medical bills, lost wages, and the other information you’ve gathered that proves damages).
+Typically, an injured victim will send off a letter to the responsible party demanding a settlement for “XYZ” reasons (XYZ being medical bills, lost wages, and the other information you’ve gathered that proves damages).
 The defense can settle there or reject the demand.
 If it’s rejected, we come to step 4:

 4. File a Lawsuit